 Before transferring any funds, you’ll also want to write out an agreement about how shared finances will be separated in the event of a break-up, suggests clinical psychologist and author Dr. Carla Marie Manly.
 By having a record and designating whether you’d split joint accounts based on income percentage or down the middle, etc., you'll head off problems should the relationship end.

 While not every couple plans to get married, the institution of marriage does provide financial protection — and legal recourse — if you combine finances.
-For this reason, clinical psychologist Dr. Carissa Coulston suggests waiting until you've officially tied the knot.
+For this reason, clinical psychologist and relationship blogger Dr. Carissa Coulston suggests waiting until you've officially tied the knot.
 "If you and your partner separate before the wedding takes place and you’ve combined all your funds into a single account, you could end up losing everything if your ex-partner spends every penny and leaves you high and dry," she says.

 NOT DESIGNATING SHARED VS. PERSONAL EXPENSES